cnuernber/dtype-next/docs/datatype-to-dtype-next.md

 ```

 This means we don't need to create a specific reader to convert a double reader into
 a long reader, for instance.
-So we no longer have a cartesian join of required
+Thus we no longer have a cartesian join of required
 interfaces but rather we have 'wider' default interface implementations.